last-g/stups2go/README.md

                             --iam-instance-profile "Name=go-server-profile" \
                             --user-data file://./server/format-volume.yaml

-You can now checks in the logs of the server, if your EBS was properly formatted.
+You can now check in the logs of the server, if your EBS was properly formatted.
 It might take a while until the output is available:

     $ aws ec2 get-console-output --instance-id <previous instance ID> | jq -r .Output